Can Language Models Handle a Non-Gregorian Calendar? The Case of the Japanese wareki: Datasets

-For Calendar Conversion, we constructed a dataset of corresponding Gregorian and \wareki years for the Meiji (1868–1912), Taisho (1912–1926), Showa (1926–1989), and Heisei (1989–2019) eras.
+For \textsc{CalendarConversion}, we constructed a dataset of corresponding Gregorian and \wareki years for the Meiji (1868–1912), Taisho (1912–1926), Showa (1926–1989), and Heisei (1989–2019) eras.

-For Japanese Calendar Arithmetic, we sampled 500 unique and non-overlapping dates for each era.
+For \textsc{JapaneseCalendarArithmetic}, we sampled 500 unique and non-overlapping dates for each era.
 In the after-ten-years setting, dates were randomly selected from the last five years of the Meiji, Taisho, Showa, and Heisei eras.
 In the before-ten-years setting, dates were taken from the first five years of the Taisho, Showa, Heisei, and Reiwa eras.
 To ensure temporal precision at era boundaries, we carefully constructed the dataset such that, for example, Heisei dates end on April 30, Heisei 31, and Reiwa dates begin on May 1, Reiwa 1.
 This ensures that the model must reason across era boundaries to generate a correct answer.

-For Birth Year Recall and Cross-Calendar Consistency, we extracted 300 Japanese individuals per era from Wikidata, filtering for entities with at least 20 relations.
+For \textsc{BirthYearRecall}, we extracted 300 Japanese individuals per era from Wikidata, filtering for entities with at least 20 relations.
 In total, 1,200 individuals were sampled across the Meiji, Taisho, Showa, and Heisei eras.
-Each entry includes the individual’s name and birth year in both Japanese and English formats to accommodate prompts in both languages.
+The distribution of birth year data for the individuals is shown in \cref{fig:birth_year_frequency}.
+Each entry includes the individual's name and birth year in both Japanese and English formats to accommodate prompts in both languages.